keroserene/dirxled6/README.md

 Assumption: we're on Arduino Uno.

 --- Wiring ---

-This code requires wires going from each analog output pin on LED in order starting from North.
+This code requires wires going from each analog output pin on LED in order, starting from North and going clockwise.
 So for Uno, which has 6 Analog outputs on pins 3, 5, 6, 9, 10, and 11:

 3 --> N